-- A. The Company has elected to classify equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
-The fair value of such investments was the book value as at December 31, 2024. - B. Amounts recognised in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:
+A. The Group has elected to classify equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
+The fair value of such investments was the book value as at December 31, 2024.

+B. Amounts recognized in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:

-For th e year ended
+For the ne year ended

 De ecember 31,

 2024

 Equity instruments at fair value through other comprehensive income

 Fair value change recognised in other comprehensive income

 (shown as other equity) \$ 12,040

-- C. In December 2024, the Company subscribed 7,000 thousand shares of DataVan International Corp. through private placement.
-The private placement shares shall not be transferred within three years. - D. As of December 31, 2024 and 2023, the Company has no financial assets at fair value through other comprehensive income pledged to others - (8) Investments accounted for using equity method

-A. Movements in investments accounted for using the equity method were as follows:
+- C. In December 2024, the Company subscribed 7,000 thousand shares of Data Van International Corp. through private placement.
+The private placement shares shall not be transferred within three years. - D. As of December 31, 2024 and 2023, the Group has no financial assets at fair value through other comprehensive income pledged to others. - (8) Investments accounted for using the equity method - A. Details of investment accounted for using the equity method are as follows: